ECSAlab/pynq-zedboard/README.md

 ## SDcard preparation:
 1) Copy the contents of "Xilinx/PYNQ/sdbuild/output/boot/zedboard/" to the SD card.
-2) Boot the Zedboard and find the IP address that it was acquired through the DHCP and open a browser and connect with "http://ip_address"
+2) Boot the Zedboard and find the IP address that it is acquired through DHCP and open a browser and connect with "http://ip_address"